 History of Medicine, History of Material Culture, History of Technology

-The approach applied in the group to the history of medicine goes beyond social history, seeking to bring together political and epistemological points of view by investigating the use of rhetoric, medical fashions, and technologies.
+The approach applied in this group went beyond social history, seeking to bring together political and epistemological points of view by investigating the use of rhetoric, medical fashions, and technologies.

 During her time at the MPIWG, Jai Virdi investigated how the rhetoric of scientific medicine was applied to the construction and use of the artificial tympanum, drawing on histories of technology and material cultures.
 She analyzed various depictions of the device in nineteenth-century print media, setting its development in the context of aural surgeons’ quest for professional legitimacy and the Victorian cultural emphasis on self-presentation.
 Nineteenth-century textbooks on aural surgery reveal how aural surgeons attempted to increase the functionality of the device through the use of more appropriate materials and applications: they experimented with India rubber, cotton wool, and silver wire, for example.
 Virdi also examined depictions of the artificial tympanum in surgical trade catalogues and classified advertisements, observing how it was marketed to the deaf.
 These sources show that the artificial tympanum had a dual identity: it was a prosthetic used by surgeons to “cure” a type of deafness, but it was also a hearing aid that could cosmetically conceal the deaf person’s “defect.”